benym/HNECV/README.md

 CAAI International Conference on Artificial Intelligence.
 2021.
 ```

-The paper has been accepted by CICAI, the full paper is coming soon.
+The paper has been accepted by CICAI, available at [here](HNECV.pdf).

 ### Dataset